ReliefApplications/ems-frontend/.github/pull_request_template.md

 - [ ] Test A
 - [ ] Test B

+## Sreenshots

+Please include screenshots of this change.
+If this issue is only back-end related, and does not involve any visual change of the platform, you can skip this part.

 # Checklist:

 - [ ] My code follows the style guidelines of this project